PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 current set of collections can be found at the root endpoint of an environment (e.g. [https://census.lithafalcon.cc/get/ps2](https://census.lithafalcon.cc/get/ps2)).

-⚠ If a DBG Census collection is not listed here, it not supported.
+⚠ If an official Census collection is not listed here, it not supported.

 ### 🌠 Gold Tier Collections

 These collections provide the same data as their DBG Census equivalents.
 The shape is not guaranteed to match, but is likely to be very similar.

+- ability
 - currency
 - directive_tier*
 - directive_tree